Skip to main content Skip to local navigation

 Visit or Host an Event

-The Maloca Community Garden is located at the south western edge of the Keele campus along the Black Creek Watershed.
+The Maloca Community Gardens is located at the south western edge of the Keele campus along the Black Creek Watershed.
 You can enjoy time with others in the gardens.

 CONTACT US to tour the premises.